 - No body contact is allowed.
 Such action will result in a minor penalty unless deemed serious enough to be a major (see off-ice pond official).

 - No SLAPSHOTS!
-Do not raise your stick or puck above the knee.
+Do not raise your stick or puck/ring above the knee.

 - Players cannot fall or lay on the ice in an effort to protect the goal area.
 Such action will result in a minor penalty.